daniel2mush/school-dashboard/README.md

 A full-stack school dashboard application with an Express + Prisma backend and a React + TanStack frontend.

+## Why this project exists

+Many schools still rely on scattered paper records, unorganized spreadsheets, and file systems that grow more fragile over time.
+I built this dashboard to help both new and established schools keep their data organized without stress.

+This platform is designed to:

+- keep school data safe and structured
+- help teachers see the programs and assignments they are responsible for
+- help students understand which subject areas to focus on
+- support both French and English users with an advanced bilingual experience

+If you want to contribute financially or support the project, feel free to reach out: +223 71907048

 ## Project structure

 - `backend/` - Express server, Prisma ORM, authentication, admin/teacher/user APIs.